StevenBlack/vocab/README.md

 ### googol
 The number 1, followed by 100 zeros.
-This is the biggest number with a name (not counting the googolplex, which is cheating).
-It might be nice to offer someone you love a googol kisses.

 ### Gordian knot